noaione/yuu/README.md

                              `socks5://` if you use socks5)
-  -r, --resolution TEXT      Resolution to be downloaded (Default: best) -R, --resolutions          Show available resolutions -o, --output TEXT          Output filename
+  -r, --resolution TEXT      Resolution to be downloaded (Default: best) -R, --resolutions          Show available resolutions --mux                      Mux .ts to .mkv (Need ffmpeg or mkvmerge) -keep, --keep-fragments    Keep downloaded fragment and combined fragment
+                             (If muxing) (Default: no) -o, --output TEXT          Output filename
   -v, --verbose              Enable verbosity
   -h, --help                 Show this message and exit.